• Resources

 Improved Compliance and Audits

-Automated systems leave a digital footprint of all transactions, making auditing easier: everyone has to sign off on the market listing and purchase orders, and it’s all in one place.
+Automated systems leave a digital footprint of all transactions, making auditing easier: every approval, GRN, and purchase order is digitally logged in one place.
 Automated GRN systems also have audit trails, showing who approved receiving the goods and when.

 Efficient 3-Way Matching